Alternatives to cervical fusion — open spine surgery is not the only option

 - Less risk of infection, nerve damage and scar tissue formation

-- No dissection of musculature surrounding the spine
+- No disruption of musculature surrounding the spine

 - Less risk of failed back surgery syndrome

-If you have a degenerative condition of the neck but feel you aren’t ready to commit to traditional open spine cervical fusion, contact Laser Spine Institute.
+If you have a degenerative condition of the neck and you are not ready to commit to traditional open spine cervical fusion, contact Laser Spine Institute.
 We will review your MRI to determine if you may be a candidate for ACDF or one of our other outpatient procedures.